cacophony-wj/LeS/README.md

 #  Requirements

-It's recommended that you sign up for a Premium account on _The Nexus_ for five bucks a month (http://nexusmods.com)
+It's recommended that you sign up for a Premium account on _The Nexus_ for five bucks a month (http://nexusmods.com).

 Otherwise you'll have to download every file manually and put it in the right folder.

-Also you'll need a Lover's Lab account (http://loverslab.com)
+You'll need a Lover's Lab account (http://loverslab.com).

 Also, with the addition of the _Devious_ group of mods, you may wish to sign up for _MEGA_ as well, given that throttling and caps are in place for anonymous users. (http://mega.co.nz)